 This Mission Overview:

-The Golden Oldies Mission is a fully supported mission trip to Fiji, running for 11-days from Saturday 9 September.
+The Golden Oldies Mission is a fully supported mission trip to Fiji.

-This year we have 23-Golden Oldies on the team from all over NZ.
+In 2017 we had 23-Golden Oldies on the team from all over NZ.
 The team are based in Suva for the majority of the mission.
-Here is their itinerary.
+The 2018 itinerary will be similar to the 2017 itinerary, which is shown below:

 In the evening the combined team fly from Nadi to Suva, then travel into Suva city to the St Johns Bible College.